igrishaev/pg2/docs/prepared-statement-cache.md

   :parameter_types "{}"}]
 ~~~

-Use the `close-cached-statements` function to close all the cached statements
+There is the `close-cached-statements` function to close all the cached
-and clean up the cache.
+statements and clean up the cache.
 It returs the number of statements closed:

 ~~~clojure
 (pg/close-cached-statements conn)